WeblateOrg/weblate/docs/admin/upgrade.rst

 If you are upgrading from the 3.x release, always first upgrade to 4.0.4 and then continue upgrading within the 4.x series.

+If you are upgrading from the 4.x release, always first upgrade to 5.0.2 and then continue upgrading within the 5.x series.

 .. seealso::

    `Upgrade from 2.20 to 3.0 in Weblate 3.0 documentation <https://docs.weblate.org/en/weblate-3.0.1/admin/upgrade.html#upgrade-3>`_,
-   `Upgrade from 3.11 to 4.0 in Weblate 4.0 documentation <https://docs.weblate.org/en/weblate-4.0.4/admin/upgrade.html#upgrade-from-3-11-to-4-0>`_
+   `Upgrade from 3.11 to 4.0 in Weblate 4.0 documentation <https://docs.weblate.org/en/weblate-4.0.4/admin/upgrade.html#upgrade-from-3-11-to-4-0>`_,,

-..
-  TODO: Add link to Weblate 5.0 docs once it is built
+   `Upgrade from 4.x to 5.0.2 in Weblate 5.0 documentation <https://docs.weblate.org/en/weblate-5.0.2/changes.html>`_

 .. _database-migration: